ipveka/Forecaster/README.md

 ## 🌟 Highlights

-The `LightGBMForecaster` class offers key features to boost accuracy and efficiency in forecasting:
+The `LightGBM-Forecaster` project offers several classes that help create features to boost accuracy and efficiency in forecasting:

 - **Backtesting Capabilities** 🧭: Simulates real-world model performance by evaluating it over time.